FarisGJD/mindx/README.md

 ![Hierarchical Tree Structure](assets/readme-assets/site-structure.png)

 Even though the site is currently a minimal viable product meaning a modest amount of information, three separate pages are needed for future manageability.
 MINDX has specific content (helpful articles, games & downloadable items) it needs to add to each section.
-This design deliberately follows the teachings of mindfulness ~ living in the present as to make each page unique and the primary focus of the user.
+Furthermore this design deliberately follows the teachings of mindfulness ~ living in the present as to make each page unique and the primary focus for the user.

 index.html: